teamalgoritma/algoritmablog/README.md

 **OR**:

-Create a new article by using `New Post` addins on your Rstudio (make sure you already installed *blogdown* packages first).
+Create a new article by using the `New Post` addins on Rstudio (make sure you have already installed the *blogdown* package first).

 <center> <img src="public/img/main/newpost.png" title="A cute kitten" width="500" height="400" /> </center>